google/llvm-premerge-checks/docs/playbooks.md

 ## Custom environment variables

 Buildkite pipelines have a number of custom environment variables one can set to change their behavior.
 That is useful to debug issues or test changes.
-They are mostly used by pipleine generators, e.g. [build_master_pipeline](../scripts/build_master_pipeline.py), please refer to the source code for the details.
+They are mostly used by pipleine generators, e.g. [pipeline_main](../scripts/pipeline_main.py), please refer to the source code for the details.
 These variables have `ph_` prefix and can be set with URL parameters in Harbormaster build.

 Most commonly used are:

-- `ph_scripts_refspec` ("master" by default): refspec branch of llvm-premerge-checks to use.
+- `ph_scripts_refspec` ("main" by default): refspec branch of llvm-premerge-checks to use.
 This variable is also used in pipeline "bootstrap" in Buildkite interface.
 - `ph_dry_run_report`: do not report any results back to Phabricator.
 - `ph_no_cache`: (if set to any value) clear compilation cache before the build.
 - `ph_projects`: which projects to use, "detect" will look on diff to infer the projects, "default" selects all projects.